ulno/mcminos/doc/Bugs, issues, ideas.rst

 2015-10-08 — Andreas

-[ ] BUG Level 0: McMinos cannot walk accross destroyed walls.

-[ ] Level 0: clicking ahead of McMinos at the bottom of the screen to make him walk down, McMinos will walk down, shifting the level accordingly.
-But while the mouse pointer stays at the bottom edge of the window/clipping area, McMinos will stop walking once he has arrived at the level field that I originally clicked on. -- After my opinion McMinos should keep walking in the direction of the mouse pointer.

 [ ] BUG Level 0: Ghosts walk beneath McMinos when they kill him.
 Maybe we should rethink the z-indexing of ghosts and McMinos?
 I suggest:

   * McMinos: